Sean-Bradley/SNMP2ZABBIX/README.md

 snmptranslate -Tz -m /usr/share/snmp/mibs/IF-MIB.txt
 ```

-The path correct path of your MIBs files will depend on your OS.
+The correct path of your MIBs files will depend on your OS.